idaks/ORMA-IDCC-2021/README.md

 > schema level: in order to replace the old nodes/steps from the original graph with the new nodes/steps, value-level matching and mapping are required.
 3. How to update the transformation(s)nodes from the old graph that are dependent on the **repaired**/**updated** transformation(s)?
 > DTA requires to be advanced not only cover the regular expression from syntactic level, but we should focus on data semantic types.
 By matching and mapping the semantic data types between **repaired**/**updated** transformation(s) and dependent nodes, we could finalize the graph merge.
-In details: the dependent transformation(s)/nodes will be updated correspondingly
+In details: the dependent transformation(s)/nodes will be updated correspondingly.

 > Advanced Dataset model:  `D = (R, L, S, I, J, T)` (T: semantic data types)

 #### Methods